Owd Betts: History

 In 1869 the pub was taken over by Betty Ashworth, who was known to the locals as "Owd Bett".
 By 1950 it was officially renamed "Owd Betts" to commemorate Betty, who died in 1893.
 In 2016 her headstone was discovered at nearby St Paul's Church after the location of her final resting place had long been a mystery.

-In 1985 the pub was designated a Grade II listed building by Historic England.
+On 12 February 1985, the pub was designated a Grade II listed building by Historic England.
 In 2018 the landlord placed the pub up for sale for £194,995.

+Architecture

+The building is constructed in stone with a slate roof.
+It has three main sections, with a small rear addition on the right and a later extension behind it, along with a lean‑to at one end and a porch at the front.
+The front has three bays over two storeys, with a modern porch and a dated stone set between the middle bays.
+Each bay contains a three‑part window on both floors, fitted with a mix of sash and casement frames.
+There are three chimneys: one on each gable and another above the second bay, all set across the roofline.

 Paranormal activity

 According to local media, Owd Betts is reportedly haunted by former landlady Betty Ashworth, with some claiming she can be heard walking the corridors and "keeping an eye on staff".
 In a 2018 interview with the Manchester Evening News, landlady Lynn Hartley claimed members of staff did not like to be left alone in the pub, with some reporting being pushed over and hearing footsteps on the landing.

 In 2017 the television series Ghost Dimension: Flying Solo filmed an episode at the pub.
 In the same year, paranormal investigator Sean Reynolds claimed to have captured evidence of Betty Ashworth moving a bible and a cushion, as well as experiencing "strange noises" and a "blast of ice cold air."

 In 2025 Owd Betts made a brief appearance in the BBC paranormal documentary Uncanny.